 Outdoor Destinations And Activities In South Korea

 Situated in East Asia, South Korea is a destination for tech junkies, for k-pop and k-drama fans, and for street style enthusiast.
+It is great for luxury items but wonderful for outdoor too.
 The country has a booming economy, the fastest internet connection in the world, and, believe it or not, it is a great destination for outdoor activities.
 Therefore, naturally, we have to talk about the best outdoor destinations and activities in South Korea.
 Our virtual tour starts around Seoul, moves to Jeju Island, and then to Sokcho for some thrilling adventures that we’re sure you’re gonna want to try in real life.

 The three things that everybody knows about Seoul – Gangnam Style, Running Man, and kimchi.
 All good things considering Gangnam Style broke so many records and put Seoul and South Korea on the map for people who weren’t familiar with the South Korean entertainment industry, kimchi made people aware of the mouthwatering Korean cuisine, and Running Man’s unpredictability and fun approach to a game show gained a loyal audience worldwide.
 However, Seoul is not only the place people visit hoping to stumble across famous actors and idols, but it is also a place where there are many hidden gems for adventure seekers so here are some of the things you can do while staying in the lively capital city: